splunk/public-o11y-docs/sp-oncall/get-started/getting-started-spoc.rst

 -------------------------

 - When am I on-call? - your user card within the People Pane will display your current and upcoming on-call shift information.
-Your profile also contains an :ref:`on-call calendar export <https://help.victorops.com/knowledge-base/calendar-export/>` link for 3rd party calendars.
+Your profile also contains an :ref:`on-call calendar export <calendar-export>` link for 3rd party calendars.

 - Who else is on-call with me? - the Splunk On-Call oak leaf icon on a user card in the People Pane denotes a person as being on-call currently.